beilmanmich/datasci_projects/readme.md

 # miniprojects
-A description of weekly projects completed Spring 2017 for The Data Incubator Fellowship.
+A description of weekly projects completed throughout Spring 2017 for The Data Incubator Fellowship.
 Linked detailed iPython walk-throughs forthcoming.
-Please feel free to inquire for more detailed code.
+Please feel free to inquire for more detailed code, out of respect for current and future fellows no direct answers will be posted.

 ## (1) Using Graph and Network Theory To Investigate the NYC Social Elite